milindkusahu/learn-react/Readme.md

 ### JSX

-* JSX and React are two separate things
+- JSX and React are two separate things
-* JSX is not HTML in JavaScript
+- JSX is not HTML in JavaScript
-* JSX is a HTML or XML like syntax
+- JSX is a HTML or XML like syntax
-* JSX transpiled before it reaches the JS -> PARCEL -> Babel
+- JSX transpiled before it reaches the JS -> PARCEL -> Babel

 ## React Component

-* Class Based Component - OLD
+- Class Based Component - OLD
-* Functional Component - NEW
+- Functional Component - NEW
-* A function which is returning some piece of JSX is a Functional Component
+- A function which is returning some piece of JSX is a Functional Component
+- Name react compenent with a Capital letter or else we will get a Error
+- Component Composition => composing two componenets in one another
+- JSX Sanitize data (prevent cross site scripting)
+- We can also use `<Title></Title>` for defining component